SBCV/Blender-Addon-Photogrammetry-Importer/doc/markdown/installation.md

 <Blender_Root>/<Version>/python/Scripts/pip.exe install pillow
 ```

 IMPORTANT: Use the full path to the python and the pip executable.
-Otherwise the system python installation or the system pip executables may be used.
+Otherwise the system python installation or the system pip executable may be used.